statorworks/LINUX_EXAMPLES/BASIC_GTK2/Readme.md

 The default build command and binary is for Debian x86.

-For the Raspberry Pi, simply replace /usr/lib/x86_64-linux-gnu for /usr/lib/arm-linux-gnueabihf and adjust the Geany project base directory to match your project location.
+For the Raspberry Pi, simply replace /usr/lib/x86_64-linux-gnu for /usr/lib/arm-linux-gnueabihf

+and adjust the Geany project base directory to match your project location.

 The build command needs a bunch of library references, but that's been done, look at the project file or main.cpp.

+The window will match the running theme on the system.

+On the Raspberry it gives some warnings about the them on the console but it comes alright.

 Also just as a comparison, a minimal window in Xlib uses 5 MBytes of RAM, while a minimal Gtk2 window uses about 15 MBytes.